grebtsew/Patterns-Maker/README.md

 ```
 git clone git@github.com:grebtsew/Patterns-Maker.git
 ```
+## Develop

-To open and change code install Visual Studio 2019, and load the project file.
+To open and change code install `Visual Studio 2019`, and load the project `.sln` file.

 ## Start
-Load the project file in Visual Studio 2019 and run the program.
+Load the project file in `Visual Studio 2019` and run the program.

 ## GridControl
 All colors in the gridcontrol view are dmc colors for embroidery.